 * ENE is unquestionable as determined by physical examination

-* Clinical ENE is described in the AJCC 8th edition as "Unambiguous evidence of gross ENE on clinical examination (e.g., invasion of skin, infiltration of musculature, tethering to adjacent structures, or cranial nerve, brachial plexus, sympathetic trunk, or phrenic nerve invasion with dysfunction)"
+* Clinical ENE is described in the AJCC Head and Neck Staging System as "Unambiguous evidence of gross ENE on clinical examination (e.g., invasion of skin, infiltration of musculature, tethering to adjacent structures, or cranial nerve, brachial plexus, sympathetic trunk, or phrenic nerve invasion with dysfunction)"

 * The terms 'fixed' or 'matted' are used to describe lymph nodes